ranamihir/visual_embeddings_for_rl/README.md

   --device                            cuda | cpu, default=cuda
-                                      device to train on --device-id DEVICE_ID               device id of gpu, default=0 --ngpu NGPU                         number of GPUs to use --parallel                          use all GPUs available --num-frames NUM_FRAMES_IN_STACK    number of stacked frames, default=2 --num-pairs NUM_PAIRS_PER_EXAMPLE   number of pairs per video, default=5 --use_pool                          use pooling instead of strided convolutions --use_res                           use residual layers --force                             overwrites all existing data
+                                      device to train on --device-id DEVICE_ID               device id of gpu, default=0 --ngpu NGPU                         number of GPUs to use (0,1,...,ngpu-1) --parallel                          use all GPUs available --num-frames NUM_FRAMES_IN_STACK    number of stacked frames, default=2 --num-pairs NUM_PAIRS_PER_EXAMPLE   number of pairs per video, default=5 --use-pool                          use max pooling instead of strided convolutions --use-res                           use residual layers --force                             overwrites all existing data